Do you have the leadership presentation skills your team need from you?

 Trust begins with honesty, openness and transparency.
 Invest as much time and energy as you can encouraging your team to speak openly.

 Create a culture where everyones voice is valued and respected.
 Nurture an environment where people can feel and be themselves.
 Assure your team that they don’t have to edit everything they say just because you are the boss.

 2. Start connecting

-Stop churning out emails, memos and updates in a language that very few people understand or speak themselves and only send it to those who it’s completely relevant to.
-Make it personal, make it human, make it engaging and make it count.
-Whether you are writing it or saying it make sure that it’s totally focused on connecting with the team.
+Only send it to those who it’s completely relevant to.
+Make it personal, human, relevant and engaging.
+Whether you are writing it or saying it, make sure that it’s focused on connecting with the team.

 3. Show vulnerability

 If you want your team to present their ideas with passion, purpose and energy, lead the way.
 Show them how to do it first.
 Help them how to be open and know that it’s fine to feel vulnerable.
 Show them how to lighten up, relax and not take everything so seriously.
 Help them to be themselves rather than simply their job title.

 Avoid the ‘corporate speak’ by being yourself. and show them that’s how you want them to be too.